ludvik-vs/bundpac/Readme.md

 3. Go to the directory where the subdirectories of the projects you want to consolidate are located.
 (The script checks all subdirectories for the "package.json" file of each project and extracts the name of the project and its dependencies).

-4. Type the command `npm bundpac` and press "Enter", the menu will pop up.
+4. Type the command `bundpac` and press "Enter", the menu will pop up.

 5. Select two or more projects you wish to consolidate.
 (To change the selection status of the projects, hover over the project in the list and press the space key to change the selection status.)